qwerto-steam/Dashboard-Sharing/README.md

    about your network
 4. On your phone, open the address it prints, and tap the mod name

 Both mods at once is fine - paste each URL on its own line.

 Close the window to stop it.

-## What to expect
+## What are we doing?

 It makes a `PZ_Dashboards` folder containing four **shortcuts** - to each mod's page, and to the folder the game writes your live status into - and serves that one folder on your local network.